askainet/grafanacon2026-alloy-in-action/README.md

 1. **All logs** -> S3 via `otelcol.receiver.loki` -> `otelcol.processor.batch` -> `otelcol.exporter.awss3`
 2. **Non-DEBUG only** -> Loki via a second `loki.process` and using a `stage.drop` to drop any `DEBUG` logs

-> [!NOTE]
-> **Why OTLP components for Path 1?**
-> The S3 exporter (`otelcol.exporter.awss3`) is an OpenTelemetry component.
-There's no native Loki component for writing to S3.
-To bridge the gap, `otelcol.receiver.loki` accepts Loki log entries and converts them to OTLP format, so they can flow through the `otelcol` pipeline to S3.

 <img width="2511" height="1411" alt="image" src="https://github.com/user-attachments/assets/ce6e21b3-4c1e-41db-b9ed-a1450fef230a" />

 ### Starter Code